How Much Insulation Do I Need in My Attic?

 While it seems correct to assume that more insulation means higher energy efficiency, there’s such a thing as too much insulation.
 Excessive insulation can encourage mold growth and trap other airborne particles within the fibers.
 Unless you’re experienced with evaluating and installing home insulation, it’s best to leave the job to a professional.

 Professional installation ensures an even distribution throughout your attic, from the center of the floor to the spots closest to the roof.
 This consistent layer will give your home the best layer of protection.
-If you’re considering installing more attic insulation in San Antonio, look for technicians that can evaluate your existing insulation.
+If you’re considering installing more attic insulation in the U.S., look for technicians that can evaluate your existing insulation.
 They’ll be able to justify why your home needs however many additional inches of insulation.